CISecurity/ArtifactExpressions/artifacts/unixlinux/linux.sestatus_v1.rst

 |                             |         | permissive, disabled.              |
 +-----------------------------+---------+------------------------------------+

 NOTE: The ``check_existence`` parameter is governed by a constraint allowing only the following values:
   - all_exist
   - any_exist
   - at_least_one_exists
-  - none_satisfy
   - none_exist
   - only_one_exists